Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: conformal supergravity

 proved in Appendix \ref{app: A2}.

-By performing a chain of transformations completely analogous to those in eqs. \eqref{eq: Max - ch} and \eqref{eq: Max - ch 2}, and using the half-analyticity property (or, alternatively, the identity \eqref{eq: alt repr}), it is easy to find the chiral representation for the action \eqref{eq: Weyl action 0}:
+By performing a chain of transformations completely analogous to those used in eqs. \eqref{eq: Max - ch} and \eqref{eq: Max - ch 2}, and using the half-analyticity property (or, alternatively, the identity similar to \eqref{eq: alt repr}), it is easy to find the chiral representation for the action \eqref{eq: Weyl action 0}:

-In components, this action contains the square of the linearized Weyl tensor, so it indeed describes the linearized $\mathcal{N}=2$ conformal supergravity.
+After passing to components, this action involves the square of the linearized Weyl tensor, so it indeed describes the linearized $\mathcal{N}=2$ conformal supergravity.
 The action \eqref{eq: Weyl action} has been constructed on a flat background.
-It should be emphasized that an analogous construction can be carried out on an arbitrary conformally flat background, as demonstrated in \cite{Kuzenko:2021pqm} within the $\mathcal{N}=2$ conformal superspace approach \cite{Butter:2011sr}.
-Constructing such a generalization in harmonic superspace remains an open issue.
+It should be emphasized that an analogous construction can be carried out as well on an arbitrary conformally flat background, as demonstrated in \cite{Kuzenko:2021pqm} by making use of the $\mathcal{N}=2$ conformal superspace techniques \cite{Butter:2011sr}.
+A generalization of this construction to harmonic superspace still remains to be done.

-To close this subsection, we highlight the remarkable analogy between the spin $\mathbf{2}$ gauge superfields discussed here and the spin $\mathbf{1}$ gauge superfields:
+To close this subsection, we highlight the remarkable analogy between the spin $\mathbf{2}$ gauge superfields discussed here and the spin $\mathbf{1}$ (Maxwell) gauge superfields:

-This analogy may serve as a useful hint for constructing the complete non-linear $\mathcal{N}=2$ Weyl supergravity action in harmonic superspace.
-Some speculations on this theme are included in the final section.
+This analogy may serve as a hint in constructing the complete non-linear $\mathcal{N}=2$ Weyl supergravity action in harmonic superspace.
+Some further reasonings on this subject are contained in the final Section.